HaileyJessee/IT1000-Final-Project/README.md

 ---
 # Involvement

 I Joined a sorority during Fall 2019.
-I am a Tri Sigma at the University of Missouri and have made a lot of great friends and have had so many leadership opurtunities and amazing experiences with it.
+I am a Tri Sigma at the University of Missouri and have made a lot of great friends and have had so many leadership opportunities and amazing experiences with it.
 Read more about my [Sigma Journey](https://github.com/HaileyJessee/IT1000-Final-Project/blob/master/My-Sorority.md)

 ---
 # My Future